NyeinChan85/beautiful-jekyll/aboutme.md

 subtitle: Welcome to my world !!!
 ---

 My name is Nyein Chan Kyaw.
-I am a full-stack engineer/IT manager/Business Analyst from New York City.
+I professionally work as an IT Manager.
+I'm from New York City.

 - I am currently pursuing a master's degree in Program Evaluation and Data Analysis at Arizona State University.